cgathergood/cgathergood/README.md

 My name is Calum and I'm a Scottish Software developer living and working in Sydney Australia 🏴󠁧󠁢󠁳󠁣󠁴󠁿🇦🇺

-I started out as a native Android developer but have a tendedncy to float between different tech stacks, however I like to hover around frontend apps mostly 💻 📱
+I started out as a native Android developer but have a tendency to float between different tech stacks, however I like to hover around frontend apps mostly 💻 📱

 I've learned new technologies before and will do so again 💡